kmnhan/erlabpy/docs/source/index.rst

        :target: https://github.com/kmnhan/erlabpy.git
        :alt: Last Commit

-A library that provides a set of tools and utilities to handle, manipulate, and visualize data from condensed matter physics experiments, with a focus on angle-resolved photoemission spectroscopy (ARPES).
+ERLabPy is a complete python workflow for ARPES (Angle-Resolved Photoemission Spectroscopy) experiments.
+It provides a set of tools for processing, analyzing, and visualizing ARPES data.

 *ERLabPy* is built on top of the popular scientific python libraries `numpy
 <https://numpy.org>`_, `scipy <https://scipy.org>`_, and `xarray
 <https://xarray.pydata.org>`_, and is designed to be easy to use and integrate with
 existing scientific Python workflows so that you can quickly get started with your data analysis.
-The package is still under development, so if you have any questions or suggestions, please feel free to contact us.
-We hope you find ERLabPy useful for your research!

 .. only:: format_html